jaesu968/RestaurantMenuApp/README.md

 ## Stage 4: Add More Recipes

-For this stage, we expanded the menu by adding multiple recipes with different stock limits and made the `MenuItem` component reusable.
+For this stage, I expanded the menu by adding multiple recipes with different stock limits and made the `MenuItem` component reusable.

 ### Objectives
 - Create a list or map of multiple recipes (e.g., Fettuccine, Risotto, Gnocchi, Spaghetti, Lasagna, Steak Parmigiana).